chillpert/deep/readme.md

 ## Notice
 This game is designed to be played on a full dome projection.
-The single-player version for computer screens differs in controlls, graphics settings and the actual gameplay.
+The single-player version for computer screens differs in controls, graphics settings and the actual gameplay.